blumid/gosub/README.md

 at the end you have `final` and `hidden` for each wild domain

-- `hidden` : contains subs which explore with random words and methods
+- `hidden` : contains subs which have explored with random words and methods
 - `final` : contains all results

 <h1 align="center">